Improving your Fishing Kayak Setup

 Rounding it Out – Other Kayak Improvement Possibilities

 Once you’ve got the storage down and made sure your kayak is a place you can sit in for a while, it’ll be time to make it a fully equipped fish catching vessel.
-GPS and fish finding fks5devices are all over the market, and the price ranges (and value) are too.
+GPS and fish finding devices are all over the market, and the price ranges (and value) are too.
 This being said, effective models can be found at a decent price.

 Other helpful items might include anchors, coolers, rod straps, gaff or net holders (often a rod holder can work for these),mounts for paddles, fish kill sacks, and live bait wells to complete the list.
 A lot of times your kayaking destinations will decide whether you need these extra items or not.
 No sense in a bait well if you don’t use live bait for example.
 Kayaking fishing in rivers, will certainly call for other needs than lake or ocean kayaking, and vice versa.